haeffema/public-quit-bot/README.md

 # The public version of the quiz bot
 - this repo will be updated when there are new things to share
+- this readme is not up to date and will soon be up to date

 ## How to run